chrisreams91/servo-clock/README.md

 # 3d printed servo-clock

-Prusa i3 MK3S+
+Prusa i3 MK3S+ 3D Printer

-Prusament PETG Urban Grey
+Prusament PETG Urban Grey For the All of the parts

+TBD for the segment covers

-Used https://www.thingiverse.com/thing:3266949 for the design and followed http://www.otvinta.com/download14.html for list of required materials
+Used https://www.thingiverse.com/thing:3266949 for the design and list of materials

 # Hardware